 Also in the cast: Ann Bell as Sylvia, Ian Holm as (a more accurate-looking) J.M.
 Barrie, Maureen O’Brien as Mary Ansell, William Hootkins as Charles Frohman, and Anna Cropper as Mary Hodgson, the Llewelyn Davies boys’ nurse – a crucial character in their lives and one who is completely absent from Finding Neverland.
 The boys were each played by several child actors of different ages.

-Peter Pan first appeared – as a seven-day-old baby – in J.M.
+Peter Pan first surfaced – as a seven-day-old baby – in J.M.
 Barrie’s 1902 novel The Little White Bird.
-The boy who never grows up is supposed to have been originally inspired by Barrie’s brother David, who died at age 13 in an ice-skating accident.
+The boy who never grows up is presumed to have been originally inspired by Barrie’s brother David, who died at age 13 in an ice-skating accident.

 As mentioned further up in this post, the final character, especially as found in Peter and Wendy, is closer to one of the Llewelyn Davies’ boys: Michael – who, in fact, was to have been the model for sculptor George Frampton’s 14-foot Peter Pan statue erected in 1912 in London’s Kensington Gardens, in the vicinity of Barrie’s old home on Bayswater Road.

 Frampton, however, chose another boy model.
 As found in J.M.
-Barrie & the Lost Boys, that left Barrie disappointed with the final product, complaining, “It doesn’t show the Devil in Peter.”
+Barrie & the Lost Boys, that left Barrie disappointed with the final product.
+“It doesn’t show the Devil in Peter,” he would complain.